gustavorayos/Chords/README.md

 # Shellchords
-Give it a root note, then choose whether it's a major or minor, and 'Shellchords will help you start that masterpiece.
+Give it a root note, then choose whether it's a major or minor, and Shellchords will help you start that masterpiece.
 Scales and chords go hand in hand.
 They are an algorithm, a pattern.
 I just wanted a simple tool to help me see what chords fit in specific scales, and the diatonic triads of the chords.

 ## Getting Started